Hosting a Media Event

 - If you are planning a TV spot, follow up with the producer two days prior to the event and the morning of the event.
 Also, reach out to unconfirmed print reporters two to three days prior to and the morning of the event.

 - Depending upon media interest, coordinate media availability on-site before or after the event to facilitate media questions and interviews.
 This could include setting up interviews with advocates, exchanging contact information between relevant individuals and reporters, or assigning a member of your staff to specifically welcome and assist the reporters in attendance throughout the event.
+If any of your advocates happen to be individuals with a disability be sure your news media is adequately prepared to have an informed conversation with them using appropriate person first or identity first language.
+The focus should always be the topic at hand and not an inspirational story of a person with a disability.

 - Prepare an op-ed to submit to a target newspaper about the event and the news you are releasing.
 Take a look at the sample op-ed provided in this toolkit for ideas on how to shape yours, but make sure to include information that is relevant to your community.
 Aim to have this submitted so that it runs on the day of your event or in the days leading up to the event.
 You could also consider writing a recap op-ed to run after the event, but be sure to include next steps and calls-to-action for community members so that the readers know that your campaign isn’t over yet.